codewitch-honey-crisis/htcw_chess/README.md

 - can preview available moves for a given piece, following the rules
 - can report the status of the board for any team at any time

+An example pocket chess game which uses it can be found [here](https://github.com/codewitch-honey-crisis/core2_chess)

 ```
 [env:node32s]